mprzodala/eventrix/getting-started.md

 ```

 ### Fetch with Eventrix
-If you want use `fetch` or `axios` with eventrix you can do this by EventsReceiver and emit
+If you want to use `fetch` or `axios` with eventrix you can do this with EventsReceiver and emit
 ```js
 import { EventsReceiver } from 'eventrix';
 import axios from 'axios';